lopezpdvn/lopezpdvn.github.io/_drafts/may-2016-in-review.md

 Day](https://en.wikipedia.org/wiki/World_Malaria_Day "World Malaria Day at Wikipedia")

-[Folding@Home during May][fah-stats] I scored TODO points, completed TODO work units and ranked 46th out of all the members of [The Longevity Meme team][].
+[Folding@Home during May][fah-stats] I scored 15,579 points, completed 16 work
+units and ranked 46th out of all the members of [The Longevity Meme team][].
-My total score is TODO at the time of this writing.
+My total score is 1,174,479 at the time of this writing.
 A graph of total daily production history during May can be found [here][fah-apr-graph].

 [fah-stats]: http://folding.extremeoverclocking.com/user_summary.php?s=&u=648628 "dreilopz - User Summary - EXTREME Overclocking Folding @ Home Stats"
 [The Longevity Meme team]: http://folding.extremeoverclocking.com/user_list.php?s=&t=32461 "The Longevity Meme Individual Users List"